Latitude and Longitude

 Two angles, latitude and longitude, specify the position of a point on the surface of a planet.
-These angles can be in degrees or radians; however, degrees are far more common in geographic notation.
+The most common angular units are degrees and radians.
+Most Mapping Toolbox™ functions perform angle computations in degrees.

-Longitude is the angle at the center of the planet between two planes that align with and intersect along the axis of rotation, perpendicular to the plane of the equator.
-One plane passes through the surface point in question, and the other plane is the prime meridian (0° longitude), which is defined by the location of the Royal Observatory in Greenwich, England.
+The longitude of a point is the angle at the center of the planet between two planes that align with and extend from the axis of rotation, perpendicular to the plane of the equator.
+One plane passes through the point, and the other plane is the prime meridian (0° longitude), which is defined by the location of the Royal Observatory in Greenwich, England.
 Lines of constant longitude are called meridians.
-All meridians converge at the north and south poles (90°N and -90°S), and consequently longitude is under-specified in those two places.
+All meridians converge at the north and south poles.
+As a result, longitude is underspecified at the poles.

-Greenwich (negative).
-Adding or subtracting 360° from its longitude does not alter the
+to +360°.
+Adding or subtracting 360° to or from the longitude of a point does not change the